 The federal government publishes a vast quantity of information.
 Many of these publications are distributed to libraries by the U.S. Government Printing Office (GPO) as part of the Federal Depository Library Program.
 Participating libraries receive depository materials for free, in exchange for providing public access to the documents collection.

-The Goodson Law Library at Duke has been a selective depository since 1978, and currently receives approximately 7% of available federal documents.
+The Goodson Law Library at Duke has been a selective depository since 1978, and currently receives approximately 8% of available federal documents.
 The Law Library’s federal documents collection is comprised of official court reporters, statutes, legislative history materials, regulations, administrative agency rulings, annual reports for selected agencies, treaty materials, and other law-related publications.
+In addition, the library collection includes historical documents which pre-date Duke Law’s participation in the Federal Depository Library Program, with a particularly strong collection of federal documents from the 1930s and 1940s.

-Elsewhere on campus, the Public Documents and Maps Department in Perkins/Bostock Library has been a selective depository since 1890, receiving more than 80% of available materials.
-In addition, the Walter Davis Library at UNC-Chapel Hill is a regional depository, which receives all of the documents distributed through the federal program.
+In addition to Duke Law's collection, the Walter Davis Library at UNC-Chapel Hill is a regional depository, which receives all of the documents distributed through the federal program.

 B. Understanding Government Documents Call Numbers